מידע ותמונות רבות על טנק המרכבה

 a lightweight version capable of firing 690 7.62mm rounds for integration on armored personnel Namer carriers, MBT

-tanks, tactical vehicles, new unmanned ground vehicles (UGV) and a larger caliber system for 25 or 30mm rounds.
+tanks, tactical vehicles and new unmanned ground vehicles (UBV) and a larger caliber system for 25 or 30mm rounds.

 According to Machlis, the larger system converts armored personnel carriers into armored fighting vehicles, without